mlua-rs/rlua/README.md

     define set.
 Any abort caused by this internal Lua API checking is *absolutely* a bug, particularly because without `LUA_USE_APICHECK` it would generally be unsafe.
-  * Lua API errors are handled by lonjmp.  *ALL* instances where the Lua API would longjmp should be protected from Rust, except in a few cases of internal callbacks where there are only Copy types on the stack.
+  * Lua C API errors are handled by lonjmp.  *ALL* instances where the Lua C API would longjmp should be protected from Rust, except in a few cases of internal callbacks where there are only Copy types on the stack.
 If you detect that `rlua` is triggering a longjmp over rust stack frames (other